Why are these Kid-Friendly Korean Foods?

 Omelette Rice (Omurice) – My childhood favorite

-Gungjung Tteokbokk (Royal Rice Cakes)
+Gungjung Tteokbokki (Royal Rice Cake Stir Fry)

 Simple One-Pan Korean Glass Noodles (Japchae)